wbsoft/parce/docs/source/overview.rst

 TODO
 ^^^^

-Functionality to provide default text formats for highlighting text will be added, based on CSS.

-Modules to convert plain tokenized text to syntax highlighted formats such as HTML will also be added.
+* create highlighted output such as HTML

-More bundled languages :-)
+* more bundled languages :-)